Open a PDF version to print this topic

 Controlled-release (slow-acting) tablets

 Because they last for 12 hours, you need to take them every 12 hours.
 For example, at 8 am and 8 pm or at 9 am and 9 pm.
-These tablets don't help with sudden sharp pain or bouts of pain that happen between the morning and night-time doses.
+These tablets do not help with sudden sharp pain or bouts of pain that happen between the morning and night-time doses.

 Immediate-release (fast-acting) capsules or liquid

 This also comes in different strengths.
-It starts to work within half to one hour of taking it and lasts for four to six hours.
+It starts to work within half to one hour of taking it and lasts for 4 to 6 hours.

 Fast-acting capsules or liquid are suitable for sudden pain that happens despite regular pain relief.
 This pain is known as breakthrough pain or incident pain.